htcondor/htcondor-ce/docs/v6/configuration/authentication.md

 Configuring Authentication
 ==========================

-To authenticate job submission from external users and VOs, HTCondor-CE can be configured to use [built-in mapfiles](#built-in-mapfiles) or to make [Globus callouts](#globus-callout) to an external service like Argus or LCMAPS.
+To authenticate job submission from external users and VOs, the HTCondor-CE service uses [X.509 certificates](#configuring-certificates) for SciTokens and SSL authentication.
-The former option is simpler but the latter option may be preferred if your grid supports it or your site already runs such a service.

-Additionally, the HTCondor-CE service uses [X.509 certificates](#configuring-certificates) for SciTokens, SSL, and GSI authentication.

 Built-in Mapfiles